nowshadhossian/octagon/README.md

 Then, go to digital ocean and add nameserver hostname medprepbd.com value/directsTo ns2.digitalocean.com.
 Enter A record. hostname: medprepbd.com IP: digital ocean server IP

+**5. Port**
+Mastermcq running at port 8793 and react at 3000 medprepbd running at port 8794 and react at 3001